Landlord Decision Guide · Updated 2026

 Approving one applicant who fell short of your stated criteria while rejecting another with similar results is the textbook disparate-treatment claim – especially if the two are in different protected classes.

-Skipping the written adverse action notice and just explaining by phone fails the FCRA and creates a he-said-she-said record that doesn’t protect you.
+Skipping the written adverse action notice and just explaining by phone fails the FCRA and creates a he-said-she-said record that does not protect you.

-“I approved them, so no notice” — wrong, if the conditions came from the consumer report.
-Conditional approval based on a report is adverse action.
+“I approved them, so no notice” is wrong if the conditions came from the consumer report.
+A conditional approval based on a report is adverse action.

-Asking an applicant for additional documentation or imposing new requirements only after the report comes back — when you didn’t ask others — signals the standard is being tailored to the person.
+Asking an applicant for additional documentation or imposing new requirements only after the report comes back – when you did not ask others – signals the standard is being tailored to the person.

 Telling one prospective applicant the unit is rented while continuing to show it to others is a classic fair housing violation.
 Treat every inquiry on equal terms.